11.11 Child victims of modern slavery and trafficking

 If the concern is raised at a port of entry, then immigration service should without delay, contact the Children's Social Care for the local area serving the port of entry.
 If the child is already in the country, the referral must be made to the Children's Social Care for the area in which the child resides.

 In cases where a child displays indicators that they may have been trafficked, whether from overseas or within the UK practitioners should also refer the case to the relevant competent authority by submitting a National Referral Mechanism referral form.
-If there are also issues relating to the Modern Slavery Act 2015 the ’Duty to notify‘ should be observed.
+All children under the age of 18 must be referred.

 Practitioners should not do anything which would heighten the risk of harm or abduction to the child.
 Where a child has been trafficked, the Assessment should be carried out immediately as the opportunity to intervene is very narrow.
 Many trafficked children go missing from care, often within the first 48 hours.
 Provision may need to be made for the child to be in a safe place before any Assessment takes place and for the possibility that they may not be able to disclose full information about their circumstances immediately.

 Decision making following the receipt of a referral will normally follow discussions with the Police, the person making the referral and may involve other professionals and services - see those identified in Support Services and Useful Contacts.